Skip to content

 Study shows high glycerin exposure in Germany

 Between November 2023 and October 2024, the BfR examined 62 slush ice samples from various German states.
 About half of these samples had a glycerin content of more than 25 grams per liter.
 In ten cases, the value was even over 50 grams–the highest measured concentration was 142 grams per liter.
-At a glycerin content of 50 grams per liter, a five-year-old child weighing 20 kilograms would exceed the health-critical threshold of 250 milligrams per kilogram of body weight by consuming just 100 milliliters.
+At a glycerin content of 50 grams per liter, a 5-year-old child weighing 44 pounds would exceed the health-critical threshold of 250 milligrams per kilogram of body weight by consuming just 100 milliliters.

 Also interesting: The scientific reason why many children dislike broccoli